microsoft/TUTA_table_understanding/fortap/README.md

 If you would like to use ForTaP on formula prediction, you may use the pre-tokenized format [enron_{train/test}_fortap_input.pt](https://drive.google.com/drive/folders/1hPnxXDZe6G_f2sjLJANJz86z-HZ1tWFW?usp=sharing) for ForTaP, otherwise you can use the raw format.

-We also provide [the fine-tuned FoRTaP on enron (fortap-fp.bin-800000)](https://drive.google.com/drive/folders/1pqLyzl-E3Ed-mJncfa_GxTlYLE1NZiRF) for users to inference formula prediction, which is expected to achieve $55.8\%$ top-1 accuracy on test set.
+We also provide [the fine-tuned ForTaP on enron (fortap-fp.bin-800000)](https://drive.google.com/drive/folders/1pqLyzl-E3Ed-mJncfa_GxTlYLE1NZiRF) for users to inference formula prediction, which is expected to achieve 55.8% top-1 accuracy on test set.

 ### Question Answering
 We evaluate question answer on [HiTab](https://github.com/microsoft/HiTab) fully based on its codebase, by replacing the BERT encoder with ForTaP.

-To get the performance shown in the paper, pay attention to some points shown in the paper:
+To get the best performance, pay attention to some points shown in the paper:
 + We further pretrain ForTaP for 80K steps on table-text NRP setting.
 The [ForTaP further pretrained on table-text NRP (fortap-80000moreNRP.bin)](https://drive.google.com/drive/folders/1pqLyzl-E3Ed-mJncfa_GxTlYLE1NZiRF) checkpoint is also provided in the link.
 You may use it for the best QA performance.
 + Use a simple attention mask instead of tree attention.
 + Disable warmup steps for parsing.

-**Note:** HiTab has corrected about $1.5\%$ samples and upgrades its heuristics to parse table hierarchies since ForTaP paper release, thus the current QA performance might be higher than reported.
+**Note:** HiTab has corrected about 1.5% samples and upgrades its heuristics to parse table hierarchies since ForTaP paper release, thus the current QA performance might be higher than reported.

 ### Add New Tasks
-You can use ForTaP/TUTA for other downstream tasks by adding another pipeline.
+You can use ForTaP (also TUTA) as a table-text encoder for other downstream tasks by adding another pipeline.
 Please reference  the `--target` in `train.py`.

 Specifically, you may modify `train.py`, `trainers.py`, `dynamic_data.py`, `tokenizer.py`,  `model/heads.py`, `model/pretrains.py` to add a new pipeline.